Cabinet to discuss new Covid-19 proposals

 According to the latest figures, there are 579 Covid-positive patients in hospital, of whom 115 are in intensive care.

-On Tuesday morning, Children’s Ombudsman Dr Niall Muldoon said any restrictions on children must be “appropriate and proportionate”.
+On Tuesday morning, the Children’s Ombudsman, Dr Niall Muldoon, said any restrictions on children must be “appropriate and proportionate”.

 “Children have never been found wanting in doing what’s asked of them in relation to this crisis,” he said.